PawseySC/container-workflows/_episodes/10-ml-example.md

 To build our new image we'll use the `docker build` command:

 ```
-> docker build -t bskjerven/tensorflow-ex .
+> docker build -t tensorflow-ex .
 ```

-Here were giving our image a title; the naming format is `<Docker Hub Account>/<Image Name>`, so you can substitute in your own details.
-You'll need to set up your own DockerHub account if you want to push this image to the cloud later.

-We can now run the container just as before, but let's test it first:
+We can now run the container just as before, but let's test it first, by running the Python interpreter inside our ML container and importing a few modules to test that it works:

 ```
-> docker run bskjerven/tensorflow-ex python -c "import astropy; import pandas; import matplotlib"
+> docker run tensorflow-ex python -c "import astropy; import pandas; import matplotlib"
 ```

-All we're doing in this example is running the Python interpreter inside our PyTorch container and importing a few modules to test that it works.
-We can use the same command as before, just with our new container:
+Now let us re-run the same command as before, just with our new container:

 ```
-> docker run --rm -it -v /home/ubuntu/models/tutorials/image/mnist/:/notebooks bskjerven/tensorflow-ex python convolutional.py
+> docker run --rm -v `pwd`:/notebooks -w /notebooks tensorflow-ex python convolutional.py
 ```

+### Run a ML container on HPC ###